Home - Atlanta Magazine

 50 Best Restaurants Party

-Get your tickets now because May 4 will be the perfect intimate night for foodies and taste-makers to gather and indulge in premium samples from restaurants selected by Atlanta magazine’s editorial staff as the best in the city, including Cakes & Ale, Aria, Atlas, Little Bacch, Kyma, Table & Main, and more + open bar
+Get your tickets to the perfect intimate night for foodies and taste-makers to gather and indulge in premium samples from our 50 Best Restaurants list + open bar